How to Choose a Career Path At Any Age

 Step 1: Assess your current job and your interests

-Before you consider a career change, you need to take time to genuinely and thoroughly evaluate your current position.
+Before you consider a new career path, you need to take time to genuinely and thoroughly evaluate your current position.

 - What do I like about my current job?